School of Engineering

-Also on offer is a taught M.Sc. course in Bioengineering, run jointly with University College Dublin.
+Also on offer is a taught M.Sc. course in Biomedical Engineering.
 This course can be covered in one year full-time or over two years part-time.
 The course aims to equip engineering graduates with the necessary knowledge and skills to work in the medical device industry or as clinical engineers.

 Mechanical Engineering houses excellent research and laboratory facilities.
 Projects are carried out by research groups specialising in Fluids Acoustics and Vibration, Heat Transfer and Thermodynamics, and Manufacturing and Materials Engineering.
-Researchers in these groups lead research activity in Bioengineering and Energy Devices and Systems.
+Researchers in these groups lead research activity in Biomedical engineering and Energy Devices and Systems.